EliasNehme/HTPmicroscopy/Exp Dataset/README.md

 ## Folder containing pre-processed cellular spheroids:
-Here there should be 2 folders: Training and Testing, each of which contains 3 subfodlers inside TP, ST, and CM.
+Here there should be 2 folders: `Training` and `Testing`, each of which contains 3 subfodlers inside `TP`, `ST`, and `CM`.
 The resulting directory layout is expected to look like:
 ```
 Exp Dataset
     |____Training